PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/upcoming-live-update-november-2024.md

 We promised to bring you presentations from the PrestaShop Developer Conference 2024, and we are keeping our word!

-One of the highlights of this upcoming Live Update will be the presentation titled **"Long live Update Assistant!"** by members of the Seamless Upgrade & Extensibility team.
+One of the highlights of this upcoming Live Update will be the presentation titled **"Long live the update assistant: strengthening trust in your shop's updates"** by members of the Seamless Upgrade & Extensibility team from PrestaShop SA.
 This presentation, originally showcased at the PrestaShop Developer Conference 2024, has been highly anticipated by the community.
 It will be a great opportunity to learn more about the developments in the [autoupgrade](https://github.com/PrestaShop/autoupgrade) module, and to see how the *Update Assistant* will help you update your PrestaShop store to the latest version in the future.

 Make sure to mark your calendars and join us for this exciting event!